uccmisl/godash/README.md

 ```

 The evaluate folder contains a number of sub-folders:

-"config" - contains the original configure.json file for these goDASH clients.
-The "terminalPrint", "debug" and "collaborative" setting passed into the script will overwrite the respective "terminalPrint", "debug", "serveraddr" and "storeDASH" (set to 'on', if `collaborative="on"`) settings in this config file.
+-- "config" - contains the original configure.json file for these goDASH clients, as well as the settings.py and helper_functions.py files.
-"urls" - contains a list of the possible urls to choose from the five profiles of the AVC and HEVC UHD DASH datasets, provided at [DATASETS](https://www.ucc.ie/en/misl/research/datasets/ivid_uhd_dataset/)
+-- "urls" - contains a list of the possible urls to choose from the five profiles of the AVC and HEVC UHD DASH datasets, provided at [DATASETS](https://www.ucc.ie/en/misl/research/datasets/ivid_uhd_dataset/)

 Once "test_goDASH.py" is run, new folder content is created within the "output" folder
 For each run, the "output" folder will contain a new folder defined by a time stamp

-Within this folder, e.g.: "2020-04-09-06-42-20", 3 folders will be created:
+Within this folder, e.g.: "2022-04-09-06-42-20", 3 folders will be created:
 "config" - contains a newly generated config file for each client (numbered per client).
 The url for each client, will be randomly chosen from the list of MPDs contained within the "urls" folder.
 "files" - contains a folder per client, within which, is each downloaded segment and the requested MPD file.
 Each client folder will also contain a "logDownload.txt" file, which contains the per segment download information.
 "logs" - will contain the debug logs if "debug" is set to on.
 This folder will also contain the header information for all segments across all of the MPD urls, if "getHeaders" is set to on.